-Near-surface wind speeds follow the observed temporal variability well in all models, but with systematic biases (Figure 4).
-Annually averaged biases range from ~ -1 ms-1 in RCA to ~ 1.5 ms-1 in Polar MM5.
-In some cases, this is consistent with biases in friction velocity (Figure 5, top panel), for example the high u- bias in RCA is consistent with its low wind-speed bias.
-In Figure 5 (bottom panel), friction velocity is plotted against wind speed for each model, meaning that the slope of a regression line through the data represents the square root of the drag coefficient.
+Figure 4 shows a scatter-plot of friction velocity (top panel) for each model.
+These results are mostly acceptable, with some exceptions.
+The results are at least partly consistent with the wind speed biases in Figure 2, for example the high u- bias in RCA is consistent with its low wind-speed bias.
+In the bottom panel of Figure 4 friction velocity is plotted against wind speed for each model; the slope of a regression line through the data represents the square root of the drag coefficient.
 It is clear that the modeled momentum fluxes deviate from the observations (gray), sometimes significantly.
-The friction velocity is too high in ARCSym and RCA, in the latter possibly explaining the low bias in wind speed, while Polar MM5 show a hard lower limit beyond which u· is set constant.
+The friction velocity is too high in ARCSyM and RCA, in the latter possibly explaining the low bias in wind speed.
+Polar MM5 show hard-set lower limit beyond which u- is set constant and COAMPSTM also has some lower value criteria, apparently dependent on wind speed.
+The variability - scatter - in friction velocity is also very different in the different models.
+In ARCSyM this variability is the same and large for all wind speeds, while in COAMPSTM and Polar MM5 it is larger for lower wind speeds.
+HIR-HAM and REMO have almost no such variability at all.
+High wind speeds are more likely associated with less stratification than low wind speeds and this result probably reflects different stability dependence in the calculation of u for any given wind speed.